 In September 1940 the United States Army Air Corps (USAAC) ordered the first major production-line modification to its single seat pursuit fighter, the P-40.
 The updated production run was designated as the P-40B, of which eventually 131 were built.
 Production began in January 1941 at the Curtiss plant in Buffalo, New York.
 In March of that year a P-40B with chassis number 16073 carrying serial number 41-13297 was delivered to the USAAC and assigned to the 6th Pursuit Squadron, 18th Pursuit Group, Oahu, Hawaii.

-In October 1941, seven months after delivery, that same P-40 was involved in a wheels-up landing requiring her to be placed in a maintenance hangar for repair.
+In October 1941, seven months after delivery, that same P-40 was involved in what has been misstated by some as a wheels-up landing requiring her to be placed in a maintenance hangar for repair (see photo and explanation below).
 She was still in the hanger undergoing repairs when the Japanese attacked Pearl Harbor on December 7, 1941.
 That seemingly minor twist of fate most likely saved her from being destroyed.

 Following repairs she was returned to flight worthy status.
 Then, on January 24, 1942, in another ironic twist of fate, with only nine months of service and 56 hours of flight time, while on a routine training flight the plane spun out of control.
 The pilot, Lt.
 Kenneth Wayne Sprankle, was unable to pull out from the spin, crashing into the side of a mountain, killing him.
 In that the crash occurred in a rather inassessible area of the island, powers that be decided, after recovery of the body, to simply leave in place what was left of the aircraft.